 Background: Bacterial pathogens are deadly for animals and humans.
-The ease of their dissemination, coupled with their high capacity for ailment and death in infected individuals, makes them a threat to society.
+The ease of their dissemination, coupled with their high capacity for ailments and death in infected individuals, makes them a threat to society.

-Objective: Due to high similarity among genera and species of pathogens, it is sometimes difficult for microbiologists to differentiate between them.
-Their automatic classification using deep-learning models can help in reliable, and accurate outcomes.
+Objective: Due to the high similarity among genera and species of pathogens, it is sometimes difficult for microbiologists to differentiate between them.
+Their automatic classification using deeplearning models can help in gaining reliable and accurate outcomes.

 Conclusion: The automatic classification using these models can help experts in the correct identification of pathogens.
 Consequently, they can help in controlling epidemics and thereby minimizing the socio-economic impact on the community.

 Pathogen classification, augmentation, feature fusion, deep learning models, fine-tuning, transfer learning, zoonotic diseases, disease outbreaks.

 Department of Computer Science and Engineering, Faculty of Electrical Engineering, University of Engineering and Technology, Lahore, Department of Computer Science and Engineering, Faculty of Electrical Engineering, University of Engineering and Technology, Lahore, Department of Computer Science and Engineering, Faculty of Electrical Engineering, University of Engineering and Technology, Lahore